IBRice101/IBRice101.github.io/Uni/index.md

 ## Year 3 Semester 2 - CMP320 - Ethical Hacking 2

-- Grate: TBA
+- Grate: A+
 - Description: This module develops a critical understanding analysis techniques used by Ethical Hackers to examine binary files and to provide the student with the opportunity to undertake the practical and development of an individual project.
 - Coursework:
   - Unit 1 (50%): Developing a tutorial to illustrate a buffer overflow exploit on a vulnerable media player application
     - Coursework can be found [here](media/1901124-VulnerableMediaPlayerExploit.pdf)
   - Unit 2 (50%): A personal project in advanced ethical hacking.
-I selected APT malware reversing and static analysis.
+I selected APT malware reversing and static analysis
     - Coursework can be found [here](media/1901124-MiniProject.pdf)

 ---

-## At the end of Year 3 my GPA was: TBA (TBA Class)
+## At the end of Year 3 my GPA was: 4.33 (1st Class)